NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Package-Restore.md

 ### Command-line restore wrapped in MSBuild

-With existing build servers and MSBuild-based projects, you can also choose to to wrap the command line in a regular MSBuild project.
+With existing build servers and MSBuild-based projects, you can also choose to wrap the command line in a regular MSBuild project.
 This minimizes changes on the server and also provides built-in support for aggregated logging and error reporting.
 This differs from the usual MSBuild-integrated restore as it runs before any other build process happens, instead of as part of those other processes.